 One of the most obvious safe practices to implement is the planting of non-toxic plant material.
 A number of common and popular plants such as lilies, daisies, tulips, English ivy, foxgloves, daffodils, hydrangeas are all toxic to pets.

-Kim Sweeney, the blogger for Sweeney’s, says it’s better to play it safe and not use them at all.
+Even if you don't think your pet will munch on plants, Kim Sweeney, the blogger for Sweeney’s, says it’s always best to play it safe and never use any toxic plant material.

 “There is no 100 percent effective way to stop pets from eating toxic plants, so don’t use them,” she says.
 “Plain and simple.”